How Long Does Vyvanse Last? Effects, Risks, & Treatment Options

 We work with highly qualified addiction specialists to provide patients with the knowledge and solutions they need to stop drug addiction and maintain their long-term health.
 We provide dual-diagnosis treatment programs for those who suffer from both these and co-occurring mental health conditions.

 If you are battling drug addiction, contact us to discuss your treatment options and learn how we can support you as you start your recovery.
 We will be there for you at every moment.
 We Level Up NJ offers proper care with a 24-hour medical staff to support your recovery through our medication-assisted treatment program.
 Call us immediately to speak with a therapy expert and reclaim your life.
-Because they are aware of your struggles, our therapists will handle your concerns.
+Because they know your struggles, our therapists will handle your concerns.

 How long for Vyvanse to kick in?
 And how long does it take for Vyvanse to work?